 - Cheapest plan: $89 for two years (equivalent to $3.71/month)

 Speed: The closest Nord server to me achieved an excellent download speed of 70.22 Mbps on my 100 Mbps connection, one of the fastest I encountered.
-However, the average speed across all 27 servers I tested was just 25.16 Mbps, so not all servers were fast.
+However, the average rate across all 27 servers I tested was just 25.16 Mbps, so not all servers were fast.
 Some other reviewers recorded slower times than I did.

 - My tests AU: maximum 70%, fastest AU, slowest UK